 In compliance with the Pennsylvania Department of Education (PDE) requirements for career education, each student will be required to develop and maintain a career education portfolio.
-Elements of career education that will contribute to students' portfolios will be integrated into various courses in the regular curriculum.
+Elements of career education that will contribute to students' portfolios will be created via the SmartFutures Career Platform.